HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 - Model points in a data model for interchanging data instead of direct communication between modules

 - Introduce abstract interfaces and have the module implement these with purpose to hide the low level implementation details from other modules.

+### Liskov Substitution Principle (LSP)

+> Definition: Liskov Substitution Principle
+> > Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.

+LSP can also be stated as:

+> All implementations of an abstract interface are required to fully implement of the semantics of the interface definition.

+The compiler will only partly help out in verification of the LSP by checking the interface signature correctness.
+Many other things are up to the developers to ensure, such as:

+- Is everything initiated and up and running so a method can now be called

+- How to clean up and recover from eventual error

+- Management of dynamically allocated memory

 ## Abbreviations